 I don’t think I was even conscious to myself at the time how much I mourned my childhood.
 I just knew that I found myself in a whole new world of lockers and moving from class to class and dances and real homework and mean girls and indifferent boys.
 I did the best I could, navigating, but it seemed like I had missed a memo or something.
 Some people hit junior high in stride.
 They were up on all the clothes and music trends, having melodramas and romances, gossiping about others, and acting like grown-ups.
 I still played with my Fisher Price toys at home, I was still listening to musicals and John Denver and the Clancy Brothers, and nobody had warned me ahead of time that Toughskins would suddenly mean the kiss of social doom.
 Did anyone else miss the days of swinging on the swings at recess and playing hopscotch and foursquare and chasing boys around without any pressure to have to do anything with said boy once you caught him?

 Two years later, high school began, and there was yet another move to an even larger school, and we were now thrown in with kids who were eighteen years old, who had facial hair, smoked cigarettes, and sometimes threw up in the bathroom during school dances for drinking one too many of the wine coolers in their mother’s stash.
 High school was much better than junior high.
 I joined the drama club.
 I worked on the yearbook.
 I had a core group of friends who are still my friends today.
 It was easier in high school to hole up with your own group and not worry so much about “the popular kids”, the way I worried in junior high.
 I hung out with drama nerds and band geeks.
-I had found a niche that suited me.
+I had found my tribe.

 Keith McAuliffe continued his social trajectory from his Fonz days.
 It was not surprising at all to me that he would become one of the most popular (and coveted) guys in our class.
 He was handsome.
 Shrieking girls no longer chased him around the playground, but that was just a technicality.
 The same thing was going on, only in an adolescent vein.
 He was a good student.
 He had girlfriends and was featured at pep rallies in his football uniform.
 Despite his popularity, there had not been a huge personality change for him, like there had been for some of my old peers.
 However, unless we had the same class, we had no contact.
 We were no longer in the same circle of friends at all.
 He was at the jock table in the cafeteria with the other football players and their cheerleader acolytes, and I whooped it up with the band geeks in the corner.
 As John Hughes and Rudyard Kipling taught us all, the twain shall never meet.